-The reimbursement methodology for a variety of health care providers has changed significantly as a result of provisions contained in the Balanced Budget Act of 1997 ("Budget Act").
-The Budget Act provides for a prospective payment system ("PPS") for Medicare reimbursement for skilled nursing services (rather than the retrospective cost-based methodology in place prior to July 1, 1998).
+Medicare reimbursement provided for a prospective payment system ("PPS") for skilled nursing services.
 Skilled nursing facilities are paid a federal per diem rate for covered services, which include routine and ancillary services and capital-related costs.
-In conjunction with PPS, billing for Medicare Part A Services is required for skilled nursing facilities.
-Under billing for Medicare Part A Services, facilities must bill Medicare for all of the services residents receive, with several exceptions, including all therapy services.
+In conjunction with PPS, billing for Medicare Part A services is required for skilled nursing facilities.
+Under billing for Medicare Part A services, facilities must bill Medicare for all of the services residents receive, with several exceptions, including all therapy services.
 The Corporation's skilled nursing facilities began utilizing this new rate methodology in January 1999.

 Nursing services provided to Medicaid beneficiaries are paid at prospectively determined rates per day.
-These rates vary according to a resident classification system that is based on clinical diagnostic and other factors and the reimbursement methodology is subject to various limitations and adjustments.
+These rates vary according to a resident classification system that is based on clinical diagnosis and other factors and the reimbursement methodology is subject to various limitations and adjustments.
 The Corporation's current concentration of skilled nursing facilities in Pennsylvania exposes it to the risk of changes in Medicaid reimbursement in this state.

-Revenues from Medicare and Medicaid represent approximately 56% of revenues for 2006.
-Medicare and Medicaid receivables represent approximately 45% of accounts receivable at December 31, 2006.
+Revenues from Medicare and Medicaid represent approximately 53% and 56% of revenues for 2007 and 2006, respectively.
+Medicare and Medicaid receivables represent approximately 63% and 45% of accounts receivable at December 31, 2007 and 2006.

-(t) Resident Service Revenue and Business Concentration (continued)
+(s) Resident Service Revenue and Business Concentration (continued)